Ever heard of the phrase, “money doesn’t grow on trees?” I know I have …

-Crassula ovata, like many other succulents, is “easy to care and hard to kill.”
+Crassula Ovata, like many other succulents, is “easy to care for and hard to kill.”
 Hard to kill because of one thing – overwatering.
-Contrary to what you think, succulents don’t need a lot of water, much more every week.
-These are xerophytic plants that have adapted to surviving in desert conditions by storing water in their leaves.
+Contrary to what you think, succulents don’t need much more water every week.
+These xerophytic plants have adapted to survive in desert conditions by storing water in their leaves.

-Therefore, when you feed them water every time, their roots fail to take up the water leading to a damp soil – a disaster for their roots.
-Damp soil will cause their roots to decay and death will be inevitable.
+Therefore, when you feed them water every time, their roots fail to take up the water leading to damp soil – a disaster for their roots.
+Damp soil will cause their roots to decay, and death will be inevitable.

 So how often should you water your Crassula ovata?